Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Simulating extreme hourly precipitation

 We model the marginal distribution \(F^+_{\bm s, t}\) of nonzero radar precipitation data using the gamma-GP split-model from Section~\ref{sec:marginal_model}, where we choose \(\alpha = p_u = 0.95\).
-We attempt to model the linear predictor using a separable space-time model where the spatial effect is modelled with a spatial Gaussian random field, described using the SPDE approximation, and the temporal effect is modelled with a Gaussian smoothing spline, also described using the SPDE approximation.
-However, we find that the spatial effect is estimated to be almost constant, and that a purely temporal model using only the Gaussian smoothing spline performs better.
-We therefore decide to use the purely temporal model, where the linear predictor is equal to a temporal Gaussian smoothing spline.
-A model based on splines is unsuitable for prediction outside the observed spatio-temporal domain, but the aim of this paper is modelling, and not forecasting, so we find it to be a good model choice.
+Other values of \(p_u\) were tested, but they did not produce considerably different results.
+We first attempt to model the linear predictor with a separable space-time model, more specifically as the sum of a Gaussian smoothing spline depending on elevation, a Gaussian smoothing spline depending on time and a spatial Gaussian random field.
+Here, both the spatial Gaussian random field and the two Gaussian smoothing splines are modelled using the SPDE approximation.
+However, we found that both the spatial and elevation effects were estimated to be nearly constant.
+As a result, a simpler temporal model, using only the Gaussian temporal smoothing spline, provided a fit that was just as good as the more complex model, while allowing for more robust and computationally efficient inference.
+Therefore, we opted to use the purely temporal model, which includes only the temporal Gaussian smoothing spline in the linear predictor.
+A model based on splines is unsuitable for prediction outside the observed spatio-temporal domain, but the aim of this paper is modelling, rather than forecasting, so we find it to be a good model choice.

-We place the weakly informative penalised complexity (PC) prior \citep{simpson17_penal_model_compon_compl} of \citet{fuglstad19_const_prior_that_penal_compl} on the range \(\rho = \sqrt{8 \nu} / \kappa\) and variance \(\sigma^2\) such that the prior probability that \(\rho\) exceeds \(28\)~days is \(5\%\) and the prior probability that \(\sigma\) exceeds a value of \(3\) is \(5\%\).
-The smoothness parameter \(\nu\) can be difficult to estimate \citep{lindgren15_bayes_spatial_model_r_inla}, so we fix it to \(\nu = 1.5\).
-Due to the large amounts of data, we speed up inference by only using observations from a spatial subgrid of the data with resolution \(2 \times 2\)~km\(^2\).